bitst0rm-pub/Formatter/README.md

 # Formatter

-Formatter is a Sublime Text 3 & 4 plugin to beautify and minify source code.
+Formatter is a plugin for Sublime Text 3 & 4 to beautify and minify source code.

 Features:

-- Support more than 20 major languages
+- Support for more than 20 major programming languages
-- Format whole file, single or multi selections
+- Ability to format entire file, single or multi selections
-- Config files available for each 3rd party plugins
+- Config files available for each 3rd-party plugin
-- Work offline
+- Offline functionality

-Formatter has been tested under Sublime Text `3 and 4` on MacOSX and it _should_ work fine on other platforms (not tested).<br/>
+Formatter has been thoroughly tested on MacOSX with Sublime Text `3 and 4` and it _should_ work fine on other platforms (not tested).<br/>
 A backport to Sublime Text `2` was never intended.